n0-computer/iroh-examples/iroh-gateway/README.md

 This is a stateless http gateway.
 It can be used to serve content from a local or remote iroh node.

-It will connect to the local iroh node via the iroh-bytes protocol.
+It will connect to the local iroh node via the iroh-blobs protocol.

 # Prerequisites